 They soon discovered this combination of mismatched gear worked well together.
 The ball bounced surprisingly high and predictably on the badminton court’s asphalt.
 This meant they could lower the net from 60 inches down to 36.

 The main draw of the game is its accessibility.
-You don’t have to run around the court like you’re playing tennis.
+You don’t have to run around the court or playing surface like you’re playing tennis.
 Everyone can play together – young, old, athletic, and folks with limited mobility.

 The History of Pickleball Rules

 Understanding a little bit about why pickleball has rules helps you understand the specifics much easier.